nodejs/node-v0.x-archive/doc/api/stream.markdown

 * `source` {Readable Stream}

-Emitted when the stream is passed to a readable stream's pipe method.
+Emitted when the stream is passed to a readable stream’s pipe method.

 ### Event 'unpipe'

 * `source` {Readable Stream}

-Emitted when a previously established `pipe()` is removed using the source Readable stream's `unpipe()` method.
+Emitted when a previously established `pipe()` is removed using the source Readable stream’s `unpipe()` method.

 ## Class: stream.Duplex